If you’re afraid of carbs, please don’t be. I believe everything is alright as long as we consume it in moderation.

-Since I have a little trouble with a thyroid function, I reduced eating anything that has gluten, however, I still eat it, just not as much as before.
-I do bake bread each day, fresh from the scratch and it takes less than 10 minutes of my time to prepare it, everything else is just a waiting time.
+Since I have a little trouble with a thyroid function, I reduced eating gluten as well as carbs.
+However, I still eat it, just not as much as before.

 WATCH MY QUICK AND EASY TUTORIAL HOW TO MAKE THIS BREAD

 The best No Knead Whole Wheat Bread Recipe.
 Simple and delicious.

 - 1 Envelope Active Dry Yeast 2 teaspoons/1/4 oz/7g